TonMarton/Baking-App/README.md

    |<img src="https://github.com/TonMarton/Baking-App/blob/master/Screenshots/mainactivity_handset_portrait.png" width="200"/> | <img src="https://github.com/TonMarton/Baking-App/blob/master/Screenshots/mainactivity_handset_landscape.png" width="200"/> | <img src="https://github.com/TonMarton/Baking-App/blob/master/Screenshots/mainactivity_tablet_landscape.png" width="200"> |

    <h4>RecipeActivity.java</h4>
   <p>This was the main struggle in the design process, I didn't know which way to go with the fragments on different screen sizes and orientations.
 Finally, I decided that I will implement custom animations and reuse the same fragment as much as possible.
-This way the app doesen't have to define a separate activity each time the user switches over to another recipe step.
+This way the app doesn't have to define a separate activity each time the user switches over to another recipe step.
 Advantages of this approach are that the animations and layouts are quite nice for every screen size, without much customization and alternative layouts, nearly no extra code for tablet layouts, better performance (since the fragment gets created only once).
-But on the other hand, I sacraficed a bit of code readablity and consizeness, so I will definetely not follow this route, or at least I will be more careful when writing long if else statments to determine the screen size, etc. This was my first time using fragments to such an extent and my very first time using exoPlayer library.</p>
+But on the other hand, I sacrificed a bit of code readability and conciseness, so I will definitely not follow this route, or at least I will be more careful when writing long if else statements to determine the screen size, etc. This was my first time using fragments to such an extent and my very first time using exoPlayer library.</p>
   <p><i>screenshots:</i></p>

    <h6>MasterListFragment</h6>